LEARN MORE

 Many of these are what we might call natural systems and they all emerge from the fact that we live on a planet that has had its own cycles and processes going on for billions of years: the carbon cycle, the nitrogen cycle, the flows of biodiversity for plants, animals, even viruses moving back and forth.
 So our diagnosis is that we’re stuck in this situation where the institutions nominally designed to handle problems that we humans encounter are structurally unable to tackle the problems that we face: our climate change and pandemics, for example.

 The framework of the global is that of a collaboration of national governments.
-Global institutions are institutions that bring together all the different nation states to cooperate, but ultimately are responsive not to the problems themselves, but to the nation states they're making them up.
+Global institutions are institutions that bring together all the different nation-states to cooperate, but ultimately are responsive not to the problems themselves, but to the nation-states they’re made up of.
 The canonical case here might be the UNFCCC, which is designed to tackle climate change.
-Every year it gathers in COPs, which are made up of representatives of the nation states, and they are unable to achieve meaningful progress at the speed that we need because ultimately it's the nation states that are making these decisions.
+Every year it gathers in COPS, which are made up of representatives of the nation-states, and they are unable to achieve meaningful progress at the speed that we need because ultimately it’s the nation-states that are making these decisions.
 This is a problem that others have identified as well.
-We're not fully original there, but we’re saying: “how might we think about this differently?”
+We’re not fully original there, but we’re saying: “How might we think about this differently?”

 We suggest the concept of the planetary as opposed to the national or the global is the one that might move us forward.
 The planetary recognizes that we are embedded in these systems, these cycles.
 We’re only one species among many that share the planet.
 The second half of the book says, “Okay, well this is all well and good, but what do we do about it?”

-We propose a whole new way of thinking about how we might govern the planet from top to bottom, fully revamping institutions, creating new institutions that are more attuned and designed to deal with these what we're calling planetary phenomenon and would break away from the problems that are just endemic in today's system.
+We propose a whole new way of thinking about how we might govern the planet from top to bottom, fully revamping institutions, creating new institutions that are more attuned and designed to deal with these, what we’re calling planetary phenomena, and would break away from the problems that are just endemic in today’s system.

-That's very clarifying.
-A lot of the first chapter of the book focuses on this particular historical moment of the hegemonic nation state.
-In the book’s conclusion, you write: “sovereignty has been transformed and relocated many times throughout history.”
+That’s very clarifying.
+A lot of the first chapter of the book focuses on this particular historical moment of the hegemonic nation-state.
+In the book’s conclusion, you write that “sovereignty has been transformed and relocated many times throughout history.”
 It’s an interesting rhetorical move.
-What felt important about making the case that the nation state is not an immutable truth of the world and that it didn't really become the law of the world until the forties or fifties or sixties.
+What felt important about making the case that the nation-state is not an immutable truth of the world and that it didn’t really become the law of the world until the forties or fifties or sixties?

 Gilman: There’s a couple of things at stake with that.
 One thing that’s very pertinent for the Long Now community is that people tend to think that the structures we have now, especially if they’ve been around for a couple of generations, are permanent fixtures and that they have to be that way.
 Of course, path dependency is a real thing.
 You can’t just get rid of systems wholesale without severe disruptions.